Roadblocks & Solutions

 Veterans Service Organizations (VSOs) — Free

 Organizations like the DAV, VFW, American Legion, and AMVETS provide free claim filing and appeal assistance.
-Their representatives are VA-accredited and experienced.
-This costs you nothing — ever.
+Their VA-accredited VSO representatives do not charge for help with a VA benefit claim.

 - ✓Best for: Initial claims, straightforward appeals, form help